RavinduSachintha/DockerChat/README.md

 # DockerChat
-A chat application using docker, socket and python.
+A chat application using docker, socket.io and nodejs.